Ace Hood: 2013–present: Trials & Tribulations

 For his debut single on the We The Best & Cash Money label, he reunited with Trey Songz after 4 years, to make the early-2000s-styled love single known as "I Need Your Love".
 Hood released his mixtape Starvation 2 on January 10, 2013.
 The mixtape features guest appearances from Meek Mill, French Montana and Plies.
 On January 16, 2013, Hood announced his fourth studio album titled Trials & Tribulations and released the first single from the album titled "Bugatti" featuring Future and Rick Ross.
 The song is produced by Mike WiLL Made It.

 On February 6, 2013, the music video was released for "Bugatti" featuring Future and Rick Ross.
 The song made a hot-shot debut on the Hot R&B/Hip-Hop Songs chart at number 42.
 "Bugatti" has since peaked at number 33 on the Hot 100, becoming Hood's most successful single to date as a lead artist, and his first top 40 hit since "Out Here Grindin'".
 On February 19, 2013, it was announced that Trials & Tribulations would be released on July 16, 2013.

 On April 7, 2013, in an interview on Power 99 Philly with Mina SayWhat about his "Trials and Tribulations" album, Hood opens up about his family and deciding to go a different route with this album, working with Anthony Hamilton and John Legend and plans to get Lil Wayne and Kendrick Lamar to feature on the album too.
 On May 6, 2013, Hood released the remix to "Bugatti" featuring guests DJ Khaled, Future, Meek Mill, T.I., Wiz Khalifa, Birdman, French Montana and 2 Chainz.
 On June 5, 2013, Hood released the second single called "We Outchea" featuring his Cash Money label-mate Lil Wayne.
 On June 26, 2013, the final track listing was revealed featuring appearances from Meek Mill, Anthony Hamilton, Chris Brown and Betty Wright.

 Hood released his Starvation 3 mixtape on January 17, 2014.
 The free project included features from We The Best label-mates Vado and Mavado, as well as Betty Wright and Kevin Cossom.
 Production for the mixtape came from Cool & Dre, The Renegades, StreetRunner, and The Beat Bully, among others.
 Body Bag 3 was released on August 29.
 Two months after that, Hood would team up with Rich Homie Quan for a return single titled "We Don't".

-In 2021, He joined Love & Hip Hop: Miami.
+In 2021, Hood joined the cast of Love & Hip Hop: Miami for the first half of the fourth season.